 Jokowi is known to be a devoted heavy metal fan – in a recent visit to Indonesia, Danish Prime Minister Lars Løkke Rasmussen gifted Jokowi a vinyl record of Metallica’s Master of Puppets.

 He’s overseeing Indonesia’s largest infrastructure reform

 Since being elected, Jokowi has pursued ambitious infrastructure projects.

 Indonesia’s infrastructure needs are vast – about US$600 billion (NZ$815 billion) over the next decade.
 Infrastructure needs are spread throughout the archipelago, making equality a major issue because social and political conditions vary.

 Of the US$327 billion in funds needed for the first five-year infrastructure plan, Jokowi has still to find some US$150 billion.
 Only 26 of his 265 projects have been completed.

 He wants Indonesia to provide more aid

 Jokowi has sought to turn Indonesia from an aid recipient to giver.
 The charges are driven by his desire to see Indonesia act as a world leader, particularly as the nation with the world’s largest Muslim population.

-In addition to setting up an international aid agency with a 1 trillion rupiah budget (NZ$95 million), Indonesia has also contributed to peacekeeping efforts in Afghanistan.
+In addition to setting up an international aid agency with a budget of 1 trillion rupiah (NZ$95 million), Indonesia has also contributed to peacekeeping efforts in Afghanistan.
 Last year, Indonesia sent humanitarian aid to Rohingya refugees in Bangladesh after the onset of the refugee crisis.

 He has a tough, and controversial, approach on drugs